siddzzzz/Tarsier/README.md

 * `desktop_click`: Semantically clicks an element.
 * `desktop_type`: Types text into an element.
 * `desktop_manage_window`: Maximize, minimize, move, resize, or close a window.
+* `web_close_browser`: Safely closes the browser context and stops the Playwright session.

 ### Claude Desktop Integration:
 Add Tarsier to your `claude_desktop_config.json`: